Hip Fracture Surgery: Preparation

 Your healthcare team

-Orthopaedic surgeons repair the hip and guide your treatment.
+Orthopedic surgeons repair the hip and guide your treatment.

 Nurses provide daily care and help you manage pain.